polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network-with-substrate.md

 The file we just created contains several fields, and one can learn a lot by exploring them.
 By far the largest field is a single hex number that is the Wasm binary of our runtime.
 It is part of what you built earlier when you ran the `cargo build` command.
 Having this information on-chain allows supports forkless upgrades.

-The portion of the file we're interested in is the babe authorities (used for creating blocks) and the grandpa authorieits (used for finalizing blocks).
+The portion of the file we're interested in is the BABE authorities (used for creating blocks) and the GRANDPA authorities (used for finalizing blocks).
 That section looks like this
 ```json
 "babe": {
   "authorities": [